Organization of the Luftwaffe (1933–1945): Staffel

 After the mid 1942 successes of Operation Barbarossa, Soviet VVS nocturnal harassment bomber units such as the Night Witches, used obsolete Polikarpov Po-2 biplanes against the invading Germans.
 The Luftwaffe began to set up their own nocturnal harassment Staffel-sized forces known as Störkampfstaffeln.
 Eventually Gruppe-sized Nachtschlachtgruppen were used for the same general purpose as the Soviet units.
 The Luftwaffe's own harassment aviation units also used similarly obsolete aircraft, but of German design.
 The Heinkel He 46, Arado Ar 66, Focke-Wulf Fw 56 and even the standard training biplane, the Gotha Go 145, were all deployed in their efforts at attempting to emulate the success of the Soviets.

-A few specialized Staffel sized units existed within the Luftwaffe for such specialized tasks as weather observation Wettererkundungsstaffeln, (contracted to Wekusta), specialized weaponry (a so-called Staffel 92 was meant to be equipped with the cannon-armed Ju 88P-series of bomber destroyer fighters) and even outside the actual Luftwaffe, such as aircraft factory-operated defense Staffeln, at least one of which even operated the Me 262 late in the war.
+A few specialised Staffel sized units existed within the Luftwaffe for such specialised tasks as weather observation Wettererkundungsstaffeln, (contracted to Wekusta), specialised weaponry (a so-called Staffel 92 was meant to be equipped with the cannon-armed Ju 88P-series of bomber destroyer fighters) and even outside the actual Luftwaffe, such as aircraft factory-operated defence Staffeln, at least one of which even operated the Me 262 late in the war.

 Schwarm, Rotte and Kette

 A Staffel was divided into three Schwärme (singular: Schwarm, "swarm"), consisting of four to six aircraft.

 Each bomber Schwarm (at full strength, six aircraft) was divided into a Kette ("chain") of three aircraft.
 As such, a bomber Schwarm was equivalent to a flight in the Western Allied air forces.
 A Kette was also the term used for a "v" formation.

 A fighter Schwarm (four aircraft) was divided into two Rotten (singular: Rotte, "pack") of two aircraft, equivalent to a pair in the English-speaking world.
-As such a fighter Schwarm was equivalent to a section/element in the Western Allied air forces.
+As such a fighter Schwarm was similar in size to a section/element in the Western Allied air forces.
 The term Rotte was also used for a formation of two aircraft: the smallest tactical unit, consisting of a leader and a wingman.